cascio/flower-predictor/README.md

 # flower-predictor

-This project uses Tensorflow2.0 to predict what kind of flower is in an image.
+This project uses Tensorflow2.0 to predict the type of flower in an image.
+Dataset is 'tf_flowers' pulled with tensorflow_datasets.
+Transfer learning is applied by loading the pre-trained MobileNetV2 model with tensorflow_hub.

 ## Getting Started